Rexarrior/docx_to_md/memory-bank/activeContext.md

 ## Current Conversion Process Insights
 - **Document Flow**: Elements are processed in the exact order they appear in the source document
 - **Text Formatting**: Bold text in Word is converted to `**bold**` in Markdown
-- **Heading Structure**: Bold paragraphs are treated as headings in Markdown
+- **Heading Structure**: Heading levels are detected from styles, font sizes, and formatting attributes
 - **Image Handling**: Images from the docx are extracted and referenced in Markdown with the format `![alt_text](image_name.png)`
 - **Image Naming**: Images are named sequentially (document.002.png, document.003.png, etc.)
 - **Table Conversion**: Tables are converted to Markdown table syntax with proper alignment indicators (`:-)`)